Ethan-SparqCapital/SelfCityUnity/README.md

   - Completing quests rewards you with the correct region-based currency (crystals, hearts, magical, stars, etc.).
   - **Dynamic Rewards:** The reward amount and icon are parsed directly from the quest string (e.g., "+5"), and are displayed and rewarded dynamically in all quest and To-Do list UIs.
 - **🎯 Interactive UI**
-  - Modern, responsive user interface with modal windows for quests and custom tasks
+  - Modern, responsive user interface with modal windows for quests, custom tasks, and chest opening confirmations
+  - Confirmation modal prevents accidental spending of tickets when opening chests
   - All quest lists and the To-Do list display both the reward amount and the correct resource icon for each quest.
+- **📦 Inventory & Shop System**
+  - Decorations and buildings won from chests or purchased from the shop are stored in a persistent inventory
+  - Flexible shop UI for region-specific buildings and currencies
+  - Drag-and-drop from inventory to city
 - **📱 Drag & Drop** - Intuitive building placement system
 - **🎨 Visual Assets** - Rich collection of sprites and visual elements
 - **🔧 Modular Architecture** - Well-structured codebase for easy expansion